National frameworks to address hate crime in Iceland

 Hate crime victim support

-Iceland provides for specialized support for victims of hate crimes as part of its general victim support scheme.
+Iceland provides specialized support for victims of hate crimes as part of its general victim support scheme.

 Hate crime capacity building